 On-site cardboard shredding using a dedicated cardboard shredder bridges this gap.
 By processing used cartons into usable void fill or cushioning material, businesses can turn a disposal problem into a packaging resource.
 However, the benefits depend heavily on choosing the right machine.
 A system that is too small may struggle to keep up with demand, while an oversized unit can become an unnecessary capital expense.

-This guide focuses on how to choose a cardboard shredder or cardboard shredding solution that fits your actual operation—not just in terms of machine size, but also workflow, output needs, and long-term business goals.
-Rather than promoting a one-size-fits-all approach, the following sections break down how different businesses should evaluate their needs before making a decision.
+This guide focuses on how to choose a cardboard shredder that fits your actual operation — not just in terms of machine size, but also workflow, output needs, and long-term business goals.

 Understand Your Cardboard Waste Profile